grindery-io/grindery-nexus-schema-v2/connectors/README.md

 ## ChainEventOperationSchema

-An `object` that defines a blockchain event
+An `object` that defines a blockchain event.

 Key | Type | Required | Description
 ----|------|----------|------------